mukeshkumar1451/Data/README.md

         prompt = f"""
 Rank the below documents by relevance to this story.
-Return only numbers in order.
+Return only numbers in order separated by space.

 Story:
 {story_text}